Documentation

 Learn how to create a user interface for your app and fetch data from it.

 When developing a VTEX IO app, you can create an interface for accepting custom user settings.
-The app settings interface allows you to retrieve data provided by the user and enable or modify an app behavior based on it.
+The app settings interface allows you to retrieve data provided by the user and enable or modify an app's behavior based on it.
 The configuration possibilities depend on the type of data collected by the interface and the intended use.

 This guide outlines the process of creating such an interface and using the data input by users within your app.